-Instagram rumored to be gaining ability to capture short videosAlex Wagner - Deputy Managing Editor, News Desk
+Instagram rumored to be gaining ability to capture short videosAlex Wagner - Editorial Director of News and Content

 Vine launched on iOS back in January, followed by an Android release earlier this month, giving users an easy way to shoot six-second videos and then share those clips with friends.
 Now it appears that fans of quick video hits may soon have another way to express themselves.